oracle/cloud-native-devops-workshop/touch-the-cloud/TouchTheCloud200.md

 ## Introduction

-This is the second of several labs that are part of the **Oracle Public Cloud Touch the Cloud workshop.** This workshop will walk you through the management, modeling and administration of a typical Quote to Order process.
+This is the second of several labs that are part of the **Oracle Public Cloud Touch the Cloud workshop.**

+We are going to look at the process approval workflow that had being kicked off from Lab 100's Mobile Application.

 ## Objectives